 How to Get White Clothes White Again?

 What if your clothes are already stained?
 It’s not too late to sort them out and bring them back to white again.
-Of course, it’s easier to prevent whites from fading, but it is possible to bring yellow and grey clothes back to white.
+Well, it’s easier to prevent whites from fading, but it is possible to bring yellow and grey clothes back to white.

-All of the steps above should do the trick for whitening your whites, but if you want to try something else, we have some tips.
+All the steps above should do the trick for whitening your whites, but if you want to try something else, we have some tips.

 - Read your laundry detergent labels: Use the correct amount of detergent per load.
 Overusing laundry detergent can dull your clothes.
 Also, use a detergent with optical brighteners to bring back the whiteness in your clothes.

 - Always opt for hot water: If possible, according to your clothing labels, opt for hot water.
 This fades out colors, which is perfect for washing whites.

-- Pre-soak your whites: Baking soda is your friend here.
-Mix one cup of baking soda with four liters of warm water in a large tub.
-Soak the clothes for eight hours before washing as normal.
+- Pre-soak your whites: Mix one cup of baking soda with four liters of warm water in a large tub.
+Soak the clothes for eight hours before washing them as usual.
 This should bring back the white color of your clothes.
 You might need to use a scrub for the more stubborn yellow or grey areas, like the underarms.

 - Try bleach: If all else fails, you can bleach your clothes white again!
 Make sure to wear protective clothing for this one.
 Mix ¼ cup of bleach with one gallon of warm water into a basin or tub.
-Add the clothes and leave for five to ten minutes, before washing as normal.
+Add the clothes and leave for five to ten minutes before washing as usual.

 How to Wash White Clothes With Color?

-If you have a white t-shirt with red stripes, you might be wondering what to do about that.
+If you have a white t-shirt with red stripes, you might wonder what to do about that.

 What to use:

 - Try oxy bleach: Most brands of oxy bleach work with colors and whites.
-However, some brands include dyes, fragrances or anti-caking products which dull colors, so avoid those.
+However, some brands include dyes, fragrances, or anti-caking products that dull colors, so avoid those.
 You can use this Purex color-safe bleach for this project.